The Universal Theory of Locally Universal Tracial von Neumann Algebras is not Computable: Applications to Computable Continuous Model Theory

 \begin{thm} The universal theory of locally universal tracial \cstar-algebras is not computable. \end{thm}

 \begin{thm} Locally universal tracial \cstar-algebras do not admit computable presentations. \end{thm}

 We are thus tantalizingly close to a negative solution of the Kirchberg embedding problem.
 However, achieving such a full resolution using our methods would require removing the dependence on traces.
-This seems unlikely, as the operator norm alone carries too little information about the value of a quantum strategy.
 An entirely new approach appears to be necessary.